LinYangjie/EEP520-Enviro-project/README.md

 Project Goal
 ===
-The project goal is to guard the UW Statue prevent it from
+The project goal is to guard the UW Statue prevent it from attacking by other agents.

-Game Instruction
+Game Description and Instruction
 ===